Kezzryn/Advent-of-Code/2019/README.md

 ### [Day 11](Day%2011) - Space Police
 - **Problem:** Direct a robot to paint letters.
 - **Solution:** More Intcode machine.
-Only a minor change to it, to test for the existance of available output.
+Only a minor change to it, to test for the existence of available output.
 Everything else was a straight forward shell implementation around the VM.
 Part one makes a nifty picture.

 ### [Day 12](Day%2012) - The N-Body Problem
 - **Problem:** Simulate a repeating quasi-orbit.
 - **Solution:** This one I needed a little help with.
-My initial attempt tried to find the interval of each moon indivdually.
+My initial attempt tried to find the interval of each moon individually.
 This worked for one of the test cases, but not the other.
 I needed to find the interval of each axis of moons.
 Looking at some other code, I learned about `Math.Sign()` and simplified a whole pile of code.
 Had to brush up on [Least Common Multiple](https://stackoverflow.com/questions/147515/least-common-multiple-for-3-or-more-numbers/29717490#29717490) as well.
-I had the right initial idea, but the wrong forumalas.
+I had the right initial idea, but the wrong formulas.

 ### [Day 13](Day%2013) - Care Package
 - **Problem:** Intcode breakout.